-Lewis Armistead was a Confederate general during the American Civil War.
+Lewis Addison Armistead was a Confederate general during the American Civil War.
 He was mortally wounded during Pickett's Charge at the Battle of Gettysburg.

 Armistead served in the Mexican-American War (April 25, 1846 – February 2, 1848), during which he received two brevet promotions for valor and was wounded at the Battle of Chapultepec (September 1847).
-Between the Mexican-American War (April 25, 1846 – February 2, 1848) and the onset of the American Civil War, Armistead served at numerous posts in the American West.
+Between the Mexican-American War (April 25, 1846 – February 2, 1848) and the onset of the American Civil War, Armistead served at many posts in the American West.

 Armistead served with Robert E. Lee’s Army of Northern Virginia at the Battle of Seven Pines (May 31 – June 1, 1862), the Seven Days Battles (June 25 – July 1, 1862), the Second Battle of Bull Run (August 28 – 30, 1862), the Battle of Antietam (September 17, 1862), and the Battle of Fredericksburg (December 11 – 15, 1862).

 During the Battle of Gettysburg, Federal soldiers shot Armistead three times while leading his brigade during Pickett’s Charge on July 3, 1863.
 During the charge, Armistead’s brigade got further than any Confederate troops, reaching their objective before being driven back by a Union counterattack.
 Some historians refer to Armistead’s advance as the High Water Mark of the Confederacy.
 Although doctors did not believe Armistead’s Gettysburg wounds to be serious at first, he died in a Union field hospital two days later, on July 5, 1863.

 Armistead’s gravesite is in Old Saint Paul’s Cemetery, in Baltimore, Maryland.